LLMs Do Not See Age: Assessing Demographic Bias in Automated Systematic Review Synthesis: The DemogSummary Dataset

 \subsection{Dataset Construction}

-Systematic reviews were selected based on the presence of demographic terms (e.g., 'Aged', 'Older Adult', 'Adult', 'Child') in titles or Medical Subject Headings (MeSH) annotations.
-Searches were conducted in three open-access biomedical databases: PubMed \citep{ncbi2025}, Cochrane \citep{cochrane2025}, and Web of Science \citep{clarivate2025}, using combinations of 'systematic review' and demographic keywords.
-This yielded reviews across medical domains, categorised into three population groups: children, adults, and older adults.
+Systematic reviews were selected based on the presence of demographic terms (e.g., `Aged`, `Older Adult`, `Adult`, `Child`) in titles or Medical Subject Headings (MeSH) annotations.
+Searches were conducted in three open-access biomedical databases: PubMed \citep{ncbi2025}, Cochrane \citep{cochrane2025}, and Web of Science \citep{clarivate2025}, using combinations of `systematic review` and demographic keywords.
+This yielded reviews across medical domains, categorised into three population groups: children (aged <18 years), adults (aged 28-59 years), and older adults (60+ years).
 Inclusion required that reviews (i) focus on a single, well-defined demographic group and (ii) cite at least three primary studies with accessible abstracts.
-Non-compliant reviews were excluded.
+Any reviews that did not comply with (i) and (ii) were excluded.
 For each included review, cited primary studies were retrieved via PubMed and PubMed Central identifiers (PMIDs/PMCIDs); if unavailable, in-text hyperlinks were used.
-The final dataset qualifies under the \citet{ukcdpa1988_29a} exemption for non-commercial text and data analysis\footnote{We release the PubMed IDs for systematic reviews in \textsc{DemogSummary} alongside the code at: \href{https://github.com/Favour-Yahdii/lllms\_dont\_see\_age}{https://github.com/Favour-Yahdii/lllms\_dont\_see\_age} to support transparency, reproducibility, and further research.}.
+The final dataset qualifies under the \citet{ukcdpa1988_29a} exemption for non-commercial text and data analysis\footnote{We release the PubMed IDs for systematic reviews in \textsc{DemogSummary} alongside the code at: \href{https://github.com/Favour-Yahdii/lllms\_dont\_see\_age}{https://github.com/Favour-Yahdii/lllms\_dont\_see\_age} to support transparency, reproducibility, and future research.}.